|Early Kodacolor & Ektacolor print material - researched by Michael Talbert|

 10 x 8ins Internegatives made from 35mm transparencies were not uncommon if a horizontal enlarger, e.g. a De Vere Mark X, was used to make a print measured in feet.
 Generally, the larger the required print, the larger the Internegative.

-intended for laboratory use & processing, not for exposure
+laboratory use & processing, not for exposure in a camera.

 There is little known of the methods and processing procedures Eastman Kodak used at Rochester to process the earliest versions of Kodacolor film.
 As early Kodacolor film was available only in roll film sizes, it is likely that dip and dunk film processing machines were used to develop the films to colour negatives.
 Modified black and white film processing machines may have been employed, more tanks being added for extra chemical solutions and washes.